smlaage/YDLidarX2/README.md

   - module time
   - module warnings
   - module threading: The scanning process runs in the background via a separate thread.
+  - module tkinter: required by the built-in plot functions

 # Typical use:

-Prerequiste: The lidar is connected a serial interface on your system and power on.
+Prerequiste: The lidar is connected a serial interface on your system and powered on.

 -----